 Figure 4 shows that an LSTM employs three gates to control adding or removing information from the cell state.
 The forget gate (ft) defines what information needs to be removed from the cell state.
 It analyses the previous state (yp) and current input sequence (xt).

-The ft is defined in Equation (1), and its output is always between 0 and 1 for each state in cp where zero means discarding it.
+The ft is defined in Equation (1), and its output is always between 0 and 1 for each state in the cp where zero means discarding it.